linpengcheng/PurefunctionPipelineDataflow/doc/why_clojure_almost_the_Tao.md

     - The Unity of Theory and Practice of Wang Yangming
 - So:
   - Clojure (Lisp) almost the Tao.
+  - It's the key of wisdom that Clojure (Lisp)'s thoughts based on simplicity and unity.
   - I'm a "most gifted fellow humans" Dijkstra has said. :-)

 - 因为: